🇦🇺

 Café kitchen default · automatic service

-Butter is automatically applied to toast, bread, and cooked vegetables at most Australian cafés without being mentioned on the menu.
-This is standard café practice, not a special addition.
-Australia's signature café dish — smashed avocado on sourdough — routinely arrives on buttered bread.
-Side vegetables such as broccolini and green beans are typically finished with butter in restaurant kitchens, as are mashed potato and most grain sides.
-Specify "no butter" explicitly when ordering, not just "vegan".
+Butter is automatically applied to toast, bread, and cooked vegetables at most Australian cafés and restaurants, and it will never appear on the menu.
+Australia's most popular café dish, smashed avocado on sourdough, routinely arrives on buttered bread.
+Side vegetables including broccolini and green beans are typically finished with butter in restaurant kitchens, as are mashed potato, grain sides, and many pasta sauces.
+Risotto is almost always butter-finished.
+Specifying "no butter" explicitly at the point of ordering is necessary at any non-dedicated-vegan venue, for every individual dish.

 Honey in Health Products